np422/Op5util/Readme.md

     About authentication, if you supply username/password as command-line flags they will be used first.
 If username/password options isn't supplied on the command-line, the environment variables OP5USER and OP5PASS will be used.
-If there are no environment variables present, the file ~/.op5pass (or --authfile=) will be read.
+If there are no environment variables present, the file ~/.op5pass (or --authfile=, or environment OP5AUTHFILE) will be read.
 The file format is a single line with username and password separated by a : (colon).
 The supplied credentials shoud be an account with administrative privileges.

     This application uses the REST-api described at https://your.op5.sever/api/help.
 Although TLS/SSL is used, no verification of the certificate is done as most Op5-servers have a